On a risk model with tree-structured Poisson Markov random field frequency, with application to rainfall events: Aggregate analysis of the portfolio

 Hence, to perform computations regarding $S$, one must simply compute the pmf of $W$, relying on (\ref{eq:tls-CS}) and Algorithm~1.
-This is at the core of Algorithm~2 in Supplement~A, which computes the cdf of $S$ under mixed Erlang claim amounts.
+This is at the core of Algorithm~2 in Supplement~\ref{sup:algo-s}, which computes the cumulative distribution function (cdf) of $S$ under mixed Erlang claim amounts.
 With the distribution of $S$, one may compute the portfolio's required capital through different risk measures.
-This thus allows to complete our first risk management task regarding the quantification of the portfolio's risk.
+This allows to complete our first risk management task regarding the quantification of the portfolio's risk.